tarwn/lessthandot-hugo/blogs/content/posts/2013-06-07-sharepoint-2013-bi-part-7.md

   <a href="/media/users/koenverbeeck/SP2013DemoEnv/Part7/PowerPivotConfigWizard_00.png?mtime=1370373774"><img src="/wp-content/uploads/users/koenverbeeck/SP2013DemoEnv/Part7/PowerPivotConfigWizard_00.png?mtime=1370373774" alt="" width="281" height="117" /></a>
 </p>

-<span style="text-align: justify;">If you get the following message when launching the wizard, it means you forgot to apply SQL Server 2012 service pack 1 to the PowerPivot instance (like I first did if you’re wondering how I made the screenshot).
+<span style="text-align: justify;">If you get the following message when launching the wizard, it means you forgot to apply SQL Server 2012 service pack 1 to the PowerPivot instance (like I first did if you're wondering how I made the screenshot).
 So hurry back to </span><a style="text-align: justify;" href="/index.php/DataMgmt/business-intelligence-1/sharepoint-2013-bi-part-6">part 6 of the series</a> <span style="text-align: justify;">and apply that service pack!</span>

 <p style="text-align: justify;">
   <a href="/media/users/koenverbeeck/SP2013DemoEnv/Part7/PowerPivotConfigWizard_01.png?mtime=1370373774"><img src="/wp-content/uploads/users/koenverbeeck/SP2013DemoEnv/Part7/PowerPivotConfigWizard_01.png?mtime=1370373774" alt="" width="391" height="152" /></a>